 - Creating culturally appropriate resources through community consultation and using local artists.

-- An Indigenous Visual Art category in the annual Arts Awards that gives Aboriginal and Torres Strait Islanders a chance to share their cancer stories through art.
+- An Aboriginal and Torres Strait Islander Visual Art category in the annual Arts Awards that gives Aboriginal and Torres Strait Islanders a chance to share their cancer stories through art.

 Reducing the prevalence, impact and morbidity related to cancer for